 By Soham Kacker

 Soham Kacker is passionate about plants and has apprenticed at the Auroville Botanical Gardens and the Aravalli Biodiversity Park.
-Based in New Delhi, he is currently a research student at Ashoka University, focusing on plant ecology and conservation.
+Currently based in the UK, he is a Master’s student at the University of Oxford, focusing on plant ecology and conservation.